eliormatan/SpaceWiki-React-Native/README.md

 ```
 ### Overflow:
 ```
-The app start with the Launches screen and display the first 20 launches from the API, and get the favorites from the storage.
+The app starts with the Launches screen and displays the first 20 launches from the API, and get the favorites from the storage.
 The user have 4 options:
 1. Click on the heart sign to like / dislike a launch.
 It will trigger a function (toggleFavoriteId) which will change the state of the favorites and update them in the storage and the UI.